Understanding Tinnitus

 Masking / Sound Enrichment

-Immediate Symptomatic Relief
+Immediate Relief

 Hearing Aids

-When Hearing Loss is Present
+When Hearing Loss Present

-Psychological & Lifestyle Treatments
+Psychological and Lifestyle

-Cognitive Behavioural Therapy (CBT)
+Cognitive Behavioural Therapy

-Highest Evidence for Distress
+Highest Evidence

 Emerging Evidence